nrwl/nx/docs/shared/reference/project-configuration.md

 - same as `inputs: [{input: "production", projects: "self"}]`

 Often the same glob will appear in many places (e.g., prod fileset will exclude spec files for all projects).
-Because keeping them in sync is error-prone, we recommend defining named inputs, which you can then reference in all of those places.
+Because keeping them in sync is error-prone, we recommend defining `namedInputs`, which you can then reference in all of those places.

 #### Using ^